 Whether it’s your first roommate arrangement or your fifth, Bradley and Santee do have practical advice to make dorm life harmonious.

-1. Practice common courtesy when it comes to visitation.
 Establish policies or schedules, setting aside nights for quiet and study time.
 “This is where having a calendar on the message board really comes in handy,” Bradley emphasizes.
 “It minimizes surprising the roommate who comes home at midnight after a full day of classes and work wanting to get some sleep only to find a party going on.
-Planning ahead makes it possible for arranging other places to study or spend the night.”
+Planning ahead makes it possible for arranging other places to study or spend the night.” - Keep a balance of rights and compromise.

-2. Keep a balance of rights and compromise.
 Be flexible, but not at the expense of your studies or health.
-Honor your roommates’ rights to guests and socializing; after all, they are paying for the room, too.
+Honor your roommates’ rights to guests and socializing; after all, they are paying for the room, too. - Express issues and develop tactful, effective confrontation skills.

-4. Whether you or your roommate has a car, set policies around it.
-You will need to discuss borrowing the car or giving rides, taking into consideration gas, mechanical expenses and scheduling.
+You will need to discuss borrowing the car or giving rides, taking into consideration gas, mechanical expenses and scheduling. - Set a policy about borrowing each other’s clothes.

-6. Try not to get caught in the middle of roommates’ family issues.
 For example, a parent may call seeking “investigative” information about the roommate or the other parent.
 Avoid sharing information that could create tension, leading to further conflict.
 In most cases, it’s best to refer the parent to a more appropriate person, such as a college staff member.

 Prepare